rfrht/RFH-2/README.md

 If this project helped you, you can pay me a cup of coffee :) I promise eternal gratitude!
 Or else, just star it and I'll be also over the moon! o/

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=PWSKBXK4DLNL2)

+## CHANGELOG

+### Revision B (Jun 8, 2019)
+* Fixed the push-button pinout
+* Now makes extensive use of ground plane
+* Rewired the board
+* Larger holes, suitable for a screw, with symmetrical holes at the board edges
+* A through-the-hole pad for the signal input
+* Added a few centimeters more to accomodate the $ABOVE changes
+* And that's it folks!

+### Revision A (Apr 28, 2019)
+* Initial release

 73s de PY2RAF.